 The ISP should be completed for all case managed clients.
 Level 4 clients should have an ISP revised at least every 3 months and Level 1-3 revised at least every 6 months.
-The acuity scale should be updated during this time as well.
+The acuity scale be updated during this time as well.
 Upon revising the ISP, a case note must be completed.
 Case Managers must ensure that the following activities are completed for all new and established Medical Case Management clients:

-- All clients should have ISP goals established after initial assessment - Develop a comprehensive ISP within 30 days of beginning the Intake - Timely and coordinated access to medically appropriate levels of health and support services and continuity of care - Continuous client monitoring to assess the efficacy of the care plan - Re-evaluation of the care plan at least every 3-6 months with adaptations as necessary - Ongoing assessment of the client's and other key family members' needs and personal support systems - Treatment adherence counseling to ensure readiness for adherence to complex HIV treatments - Client-specific advocacy and/or review of utilization of services - All clients should have documented evidence of coordination of services required to implement the ISP during service provision, referrals, and follow-up
+- Assessment of service needs - Complete the Acuity Scale and develop a comprehensive ISP within 30 days of beginning the Intake - Timely and coordinated access to medically appropriate levels of health and support services and continuity of care - Continuous client monitoring to assess the efficacy of the ISP - Re-evaluation of the ISP at least every 3-6 months with adaptations as necessary - Ongoing assessment of the client's and other key family members' needs and personal support systems - Treatment adherence counseling to ensure readiness for adherence to complex HIV treatments - Client-specific advocacy and/or review of utilization of services - All clients should have documented evidence of coordination of services required to implement the ISP during service provision, referrals, and follow